About Me

 Cultural Respect & Sensitivity

-For any therapist, there are limits to understanding cultures and customs which differ from my own.
+There are limits to understanding cultures and customs which differ from my own.
 One of the most effective ways of showing respect for clients' backgrounds and traditions is by being open to learning.
 With respect and sensitivity, therapists can help clients from other walks of life feel comfortable, understood, and accepted.

 Inclusive Worldviews